ssec/polar2grid/doc/source/viirs_day_night_band.rst

 spectral response function (half width .505 to .890 microns).
 Polar2Grid offers the user four different options for enhancing the final image product.
-If no specific DNB enhancement is provided to the viirs readers polar2grid.sh viirs gtiff, polar2grid.sh viirs awips) scripts, three different output products will be created for the given scene by default.
+If no specific DNB enhancement is provided to the viirs readers (for example, polar2grid.sh viirs_sdr gtiff), three different output products will be created for the given scene by default.
 The three options are: